Skip links

 • It gives you a more hand-pulled look

-Shred Cycle
+Shred cold

 Shredding protein after it has been chilled produces a different, more coarse look to the shred.

 Chilling condenses the connective tissue in the protein, making it much more difficult to pull the muscle fibers apart and achieve a hand-pulled look.
-In fact, it is impossible for most processors to achieve a fine looking shred when the protein is chilled in advance.
+In fact, it is impossible for most processors to achieve a fine-looking shred when the protein is chilled in advance.
 Shredding cold only produces a coarse, chunky style shred.

 Depending on the type of product, you may need to invest in some kind of flattener, such as a roller conveyor or meat press, to break the muscle fibers apart before trying to shred by hand or with a meat shredding machine.